Two Gophers aiming to make a splash in pursuit of national steeplechase title

 Both Basten and Wilkinson take pride in their event and its peculiarities.
 Neither had a chance to participate in the steeplechase in high school, but both warmed to it in college.

 "People who don't know track look at the steeplechase and are like, 'Whoa!
 What is that?
 What's going on there,' '' Basten said.
-"It's a really unique even that people are interested in.''
+"It's a really unique event that people are interested in.''

 Added Wilkinson, "A lot of people look at distance runners in track and think, 'Oh, they're not real athletes.
 They just run around in a circle.'
 The steeplechase proves them wrong.
 It's a super-physical event.''